Sanborn-Young/PDFRenamer/README.md

 #### How to use once installed

-This extension will create a File name that will give you three bits of information that should allow you to quickly identify what is inside of the pdf.
+This extension will create a File name that will give you three chunks of information that should allow you to quickly identify what is inside of the pdf.
 The key elements I have selected is an easy to sort date, using whatever is inside of your windows 11 clipboard buffer as a second element, and then finally appending whatever sub domain is showing on the web browser as the final part of the file name.

 Open up any PDF inside of Chrome.
 Many times if a website has a PDF, if you click on it it will open it up inside of a tab.
 This is where you want to do all of your work.